 After the library moves to the Submitted column, from the library’s drop-down menu, click Build for Staging.

-Follow a similar process to move the library from the Staging environment to the Production environmenet (which is the Published column).
+To move the library from the Staging environment to the Production environment (which is the Published column), follow a similar process.

 First, from the drop-down menu, click Approve for Publishing.

 From the drop-down menu, click Build & Publish to Production.